rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 Let's take the example of unlocking an achievement when a player first kills a rare animal.
 The naïve approach would be to have achievement code in the mob kill function, checking the mob name and unlocking the award if it matches.
-This is a bad idea however, as it makes the mobs mod coupled to the achievements code.
+This is a bad idea, however, as it makes the mobs mod coupled to the achievements code.
 If you kept on doing this - for example, adding XP to the mob death code - you could end up with a lot of messy dependencies.